• Skip to primary navigation

 cutting oat flapjacks in the tin and transferring to a wire tray

-How to Make your Own Healthy Flapjacks (no added sugar)
+How to Make Healthy Flapjacks (No Sugar)

 step by step method of mixing ingredients to make flapjacks and spread out on a baking sheet